mubanjs/muban/STATUS.md

 + Add `bindMap` util to better map over a collection of elements/components where logic is needed to create the binding values based up on the ref props or array index
 + Add a `components` prop to component definitions to init any child components it finds without having to use explicit refs.
 Useful for dynamic component rendering.
 + update refDefinition with custom element selection function, allowing users to provide their own implementation if they want to opt-out of the default "ref" selection.
++ Make sure to don't init global components that are also specified as ref, otherwise you'll get duplicate instances
++ Limit the depth of initialize child component to only direct children.

 **Todo**
+- [tests] Add unit tests

+**Parked**
+- [api] rename refs to something else, to not conflict with the reactive `ref/unref` functions?
+    - github Catalyst uses `target`
-- move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask users to provide it themselves.
+- [internal] move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask users to provide it themselves.
 Just need to figure out how to type these, probably using the same look up map as used during runtime based on the `type` field.
-- Add unit tests
-- Make sure to don't init global components that are also specified as ref, otherwise you'll get duplicate instances
-- Figure out if we have to limit the depth to which we automatically initialize child components

-**Parked**
-- rename refs to something else, to not conflict with the reactive `ref/unref` functions?
+    - This became a bit easier now we introduced `queryRef`, and if we choose to only limit ref creation for those 4 types (element/component/single/collection)

 ## Child components